-Jacob’s Heart’s Heart on Wheels Transportation Program provides pre-paid gas cards and rides to treatment in safety and comfort, from hospital to home.
+Jacob’s Heart’s Hearts and Hands Transportation Program provides pre-paid gas cards and rides to treatment in safety and comfort, from hospital to home.

 When a child is diagnosed with cancer, very often one parent needs to quit a job in order to manage care.
 Children in Santa Cruz, Monterey, San Benito and South Santa Clara Counties must travel great distances for their specialty care – there are no pediatric oncology facilities in our local community.

 Jacob’s Heart’s transportation program is part of our family-centered care philosophy.
 Our drivers know our families well, some are volunteers which include a registered nurse, retired teacher, family counselor and other bilingual volunteers who accompany children to treatment, provide translation when needed, and visit other families while waiting to drive a family home after a procedure.

 We also provide pre-paid gas cards to help families who own their own vehicles and have exhausted all other gas card resources.
 Because driving back and forth to treatment gets expensive, Jacob’s Heart is here to help with the journey either through gas cards, referral to another ride program, or providing a ride ourselves, ensuring families get to treatment safely and on time.